cholu6768/Kellogs-Challenge-2020/README.md

 # Kellogs-Challenge-2020
+This was my first ever data analysis project!

 I took part of a remote Kellogs contest on 2020 and the goal was to find new customers(Stores) in the surroundings of their current customers.
 The analysis was for Mexico City.
 1. In this contest I used public datasets from mexico city regarding population, economy and safety of each area of the city and a dataset that Kellogs gives to you about their current customers and its location in mexico city.